richelbilderbeek/ticket_287014/README.md

 ### Solution

-Don't load the Python module
+Don't load the Python module.
+After this, it still shows Python 3.8.
+This may be caused by the Singularity image that tries to mount a folder.

+Does QIIME need to be loaded when doing all the others?

 ### Full error message